ovh/docs/pages/web/web-paas/development-variables/guide.en-gb.md

 ## Objective

-$partner_full allows a high degree of control over both the build process and the runtime environment of a project.
+Web PaaS allows a high degree of control over both the build process and the runtime environment of a project.
 Part of that control comes in the form of *variables* that are set independently of the project's code base but available either at build or runtime for your code to leverage.

-$partner_full also exposes additional information to your application that way, including information like database credentials, the host or port it can use, and so forth.
+Web PaaS also exposes additional information to your application that way, including information like database credentials, the host or port it can use, and so forth.

 | Type          | Definer     | Scope       | Inheritance | Build | Runtime  |